Opinion: How community-led innovation can help drive equitable AI

 By investing in community-led initiatives rooted in local knowledge, they're helping advance a healthier, more equitable future — shaped by those who understand their needs best.

-The Pfizer Foundation launches its global health portfolio with a focus on reducing vaccine preventable illness and supporting innovative approaches to help improve vaccine access for children under five, including integrating immunization into routine health services, such as supporting women's health and family planning, and developing new technologies and digital tools to improve community-based delivery of care.
+The Pfizer Foundation launches its global health portfolio with a focus on reducing vaccine preventable illness and supporting innovative approaches to help improve vaccine access for children under five, including integrating immunization into routine health services and developing new technologies and digital tools to improve community-based delivery of care.

-The Global Health Innovation Grants, or GHIG, program launches to support community-based initiatives improving quality of care and strengthening health systems in lower-income countries.
-To date, the GHIG program has collaborated with more than 45 organizations across 30 countries to help improve quality health services for more than 11.4 million people and established over 3,800 new points of care.
+The Global Health Innovation Grants, or GHIG, program launches to support community-based organizations and initiatives improving quality of care and strengthening health systems in lower-income countries.
+To date, the GHIG program has collaborated with more than 45 organizations across 30 countries to help improve quality health services for more than 14.5 million people and vaccinate over 2.8 million people.

 The Innovation Awards in Community Health program is established with Direct Relief to support safety net-clinics across the U.S. — pioneering innovative approaches to infectious disease education, screening, treatment, and care.
-Since 2020, these clinics have reached more than 200,000 patients with infectious disease care, trained over 2,500 health care workers, and vaccinated more than 370,000 children and adults.
+To date, the grant program has reached over 1.3 million people and helped protect nearly 520,000 with life-saving vaccines.

-The Pfizer Foundation provides a three-year, $15 million investment through Action & Impact: A Cancer Care Initiative to help support and scale community- and country-led efforts ensuring timely breast cancer diagnosis and treatment in sub-Saharan Africa — where women often face barriers to care that can delay diagnosis and lead to avoidable loss of life.
+The Pfizer Foundation launches Action & Impact: A Cancer Care Initiative to support and scale community- and country-led efforts expanding access to timely breast cancer diagnosis, treatment, and care in sub-Saharan Africa — where women often face barriers to care that can delay diagnosis and lead to avoidable loss of life.
+Since launch, the initiative has expanded to support additional partners and countries across the region.

 Follow Devex on social media for the latest updates and to share your voice on local solutions to help build stronger, healthier communities.